hiddendestroyer1945/contact-saver/README.md

     - Exit: Quit the program

 Requirements:
--Debian based Linux
+Debian based Linux
-- Python 3.x
+Python 3.x
-- git
+git

 How it works:
 1. The program uses a dictionary to store contacts, where each contact is a dictionary with keys for place, email, and mobile number.